kcbanner/uw-wkrpt/README.md

 # Installation

+To generate the class files, simply run:

+    # make

+This will generate uw-wkrpt.cls, which you can use to write your work report.

+On a Windows system, to generate the cls file:

+    > latex uw-wkrpt.ins

+Note that if you change any of the *.dtx files, the cls will need to be regenerated.

 uw-wkrpt now has an installation system.
 If you are on a Unix-like system, and have a complete TeX system, find where your texmf root is.
 This should typically be /usr/share/texmf which implies that installing is as easy as running:

     # make DESTDIR=/usr/share install

-On a Windows system, to generate the cls file:

-    > latex uw-wkrpt.ins

-Note that if you change any of the *.dtx files, the cls will need to be regenerated.

 On some systems, PDFTeX is set to output to A4 paper, even though we have set the default to letterpaper.
 This is sad, and can be